Environmental law and practice in Australia: overview

 There are a large number of legislative instruments and regulatory bodies that govern environmental regulation in Australia.

-Australia has a federal legal system by which environmental protection is primarily regulated at a state and territory level.
-The regime varies between each state and territory and generally comprises legislative instruments covering matters such as pollution, waste, contaminated land and heritage.
+Australia has a federal legal system with environmental matters primarily regulated at a state and territory level.
+The regime varies between each state and territory.

 The key environmental legislation, and the relevant regulatory body, for each state and territory is as follows: